2025 United States Grand Prix: Sprint qualifying report

 It consisted of three sessions, with the five drivers with the worst lap times being eliminated following each of the first two sessions.
-During the twelve minutes long first session (SQ1), Oliver Bearman and Esteban Ocon (both Haas) were eliminated, in addition to Franco Colapinto (Alpine), Yuki Tsunoda (Red Bull), and Gabriel Bortoleto (Sauber), the latter of whom failed to set a legal lap time.
+During the twelve minutes long first session (SQ1), Haas drivers Oliver Bearman and Esteban Ocon were eliminated, in addition to Franco Colapinto, Yuki Tsunoda, and Gabriel Bortoleto, the latter of whom failed to set a legal lap time.

-The second session (SQ2), which lasted for ten minutes, Kimi Antonelli (Mercedes), Isack Hadjar (Racing Bulls), Pierre Gasly (Alpine), Lance Stroll (Aston Martin) and Liam Lawson (Racing Bulls); Lawson did not set a legal lap time during the session.
+The second session (SQ2), which lasted for ten minutes, Kimi Antonelli, Isack Hadjar, Pierre Gasly, Lance Stroll and Liam Lawson; Lawson did not set a legal lap time during the session.

 The third session (SQ3) lasted for eight minutes, and determined the final order of the remaining ten drivers.
-Max Verstappen (Red Bull) finished the session in first, with a lap time of 1:32.143.
-Lando Norris (McLaren) finished in second, 0.071 seconds behind Verstappen, with teammate Oscar Piastri finishing in third with a time of 1:32.523.
-Nico Hülkenberg (Sauber), who recorded his highest starting position of the season, and George Russell (Mercedes) finished in fourth and fifth.
+Max Verstappen finished the session in first, with a lap time of 1:32.143.
+Lando Norris finished in second, 0.071 seconds behind Verstappen, with teammate Oscar Piastri finishing in third with a time of 1:32.523.
+Nico Hülkenberg, who recorded his highest starting position of the season, and George Russell finished in fourth and fifth.
 Fernando Alonso, Carlos Sainz Jr., Lewis Hamilton, Alexander Albon, and Charles Leclerc completed the rest of the top ten.